LukePappa/Ourism/text.md

-The universe is an infinite act of self-realization, with every part of itself subjectively perceiving the timeline wherein it comes to apprehend bliss as the only reality.
+One may cultivate the mental clarity necessary to apprehend bliss as the only reality by mustering it repeatedly.